hc-tcg/hc-tcg/docs/cards.md

 [./hooks.md](hooks) for more information.

 ### Saving Information Between Rounds
-Saving information between rounds should be done using status effcts.
+Saving information between rounds should be done using status effects.
 This is to ensure the card works properly with the mocking system that Rendog Rare and ZombieCleo Rare use.
 See [./status-effects.md](Status Effects) for more information.